praetorian-inc/praetorian-cli/README.md

 There are two common approaches to manage CLI access in SSO organizations:

 1. Sign up a service account for CLI access, e.g. security.team+cli@acme.com.
-   In the master account, invite security-team+cli@acme.com as a collaborator.<br>
-   ℹ️ All CLI users share the keychain for the service account.
+In the master account, invite security-team+cli@acme.com as a collaborator.
+All CLI users share the keychain for the service account.
-2. Add each CLI user as a collaborator in the master account.<br>
-   ℹ️ Every CLI user signs up using password-based authentication.
+3. Add each CLI user as a collaborator in the master account.
+Every CLI user signs up using password-based authentication.

 We recommend the first approach.